- Genistein Combined Polysaccharide

+Genistein Combined Polysaccharide (GCP) is composed of genistein, a soy isoflavone, and polysaccharides derived from Basidiomycetes mushrooms.
 Genistein has been studied extensively in laboratory experiments.
-These generally show that genistein, when directly applied to several types of cancer cells (including estrogen receptor (ER+) and (ER-) breast cancer, prostate cancer, neuroblastoma and sarcoma), inhibits their growth and replication.
-Genistein 1) competes with the body's own estrogen and 2) inhibits the ability of a growth factor called EGF to stimulate its receptor and cause downstream cellular effects.
-Estrogen and EGF can enhance the growth of certain tumors (such as ER+ breast cancer), so scientists think that genistein might act against them to slow tumor growth.
+When directly applied to several types of cancer cells (including estrogen receptor (ER+) and (ER-) breast cancer, prostate cancer, neuroblastoma and sarcoma), genistein inhibits their growth and replication.
+Genistein also competes with the body's own estrogen and inhibits the ability of a growth factor called EGF to stimulate its receptor and cause downstream cellular effects.
+Estrogen and EGF can enhance the growth of certain tumors (such as ER+ breast cancer), so it is thought that genistein may act against them to slow tumor growth.

 For Healthcare Professionals

-GCP was found to reduce androgen receptor and prostate specific antigen levels, induce cell growth arrest, and modestly increase apoptosis (4).
-GCP was also found to inhibit cell growth and induce apoptosis in androgen-dependent and -independent human prostate cancer cell lines (5).
-It potentiated the cytostatic and cytotoxic activities of docetaxel, bicalutamide, and the sRC kinase inhibitor, pp2 (5).
+GCP was found to reduce androgen receptor and prostate specific antigen (PSA) levels, induce cell growth arrest, and modestly increase apoptosis in prostate cancer cells, (4).
+It also inhibited cell growth along with inducing apoptosis in androgen-dependent and -independent human prostate cancer cell lines (5); as well as potentiated the cytostatic and cytotoxic activities of docetaxel, bicalutamide, and the sRC kinase inhibitor, pp2 (5).
 Another study found that GCP treatment resulted in significant inhibition of cell proliferation and arrested the cell cycle in the G2/M phase in three human lymphoid cell lines (6).

 In vitro experiments show that genistein inhibits tyrosine-specific protein kinase activity of EGF receptors.
 Inhibition is competitive with respect to ATP and noncompetitive to a phosphate acceptor, histone H2B.
 Genistein bears no structural relationship with ATP, so inhibition may not be due to true competition for the same active site as that utilized by ATP (8).
-Basidiomycetes polysaccharides possess antitumor, antiviral, antibacterial and immune-modulating activities.
+Basidiomycete polysaccharides possess antitumor, antiviral, antibacterial and immune-modulating activities.
 The fermentation of soy extract with basidiomycetes deglycosylates the soy isoflavones which renders them in a highly absorbable form (7).

 In prostate cancer cells, GCP was found to inhibit mammalian target of rapamycin (MTOR) activity (4).
 MTOR is a downstream effector of Akt, an enzyme which plays an important role in cancer cell proliferation and survival (4).
 (For more information on the mechanism of genistein action, see our monograph on soy.)